prettymuchbryce/easystarjs/README.md

 ## Support

-If you have any questions, comments, or suggestions please feel free to open an issue.
+If you have any questions, comments, or suggestions please open an issue.